-' and "Description of Not urity Postponement of a Determination Date - A. Notes Linked to a Single Component" in the accompanying product supplement no. 4-I
+† Subject to postponement in the event of a market disruption event and as described under "Description of Notes - Payment at Maturity" and "Description of Notes - Postponement of a Determination Date-A. Notes Linked to a Single Component" in the accompanying product supplement no. 4-I

-Investing in the Capped Return Enhanced Notes involves a number of risks.
-See "Risk Factors" beginning on page PS-21 of the accompanying product supplement no. 4-I, "Risk Factors" beginning on page US-1 of the accompanying underlying supplement no. 1-I and "Selected Risk Considerations" beginning on page TS-3 of this term sheet.
+Investing in the Capped Buffered Return Enhanced Notes involves a number of risks.
+See "Risk Factors" beginning on page PS-21 of the accompanying product supplement no. 4-I, "Risk Factors" beginning on page US-1 of the accompanying underlying supplement no. 1-I and "Selected Risk Considerations" beginning on page TS-4 of this term sheet.

 Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this term sheet or the accompanying product supplement, underlying supplement, prospectus supplement and prospectus.
-Any representation to the contrary is a criminal offense
+Any representation to the contrary is a criminal offense.

 Price to Public (1) Fees and Commissions (2) Proceeds to Us

 Per note \$ \$ \$

 Total \$ \$ \$

-(4) = =

-The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates, which includes our affiliates' expected cost (1)of providing such hedge as well as the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing such hedge.
-For additional related information, please see "Use of Proceeds and Hedging" beginning on page PS-48 of the accompanying product supplement no. 4-I.

-Please see "Supplemental Plan of Distribution" in this term sheet for information about fees and commissions.
+- (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates, which includes our affiliates' expected cost of providing such hedge as well as the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing such hedge.
+For additional related information, please see "Use of Proceeds and Hedging" beginning on page PS-48 of the accompanying product supplement no. 4-I. - (2) Please see "Supplemental Plan of Distribution" in this term sheet for information about fees and commissions.